groff_diff(7) Miscellaneous Information Manual groff_diff(7)

 only tabs and spaces between words, the latter usually arising

-tokens, and spaces become adjustable again.
-The vertical sizes
+input tokens, and spaces become adjustable again.
+The vertical

-of lines are not preserved, but glyph information (font, type
+sizes of lines are not preserved, but glyph information (font,

 .warn [n]

-the sum of the numeric codes associated with each warning
+the numeric codes associated with each warning category that is

-category that is to be enabled; all other categories are
+to be enabled; all other categories are disabled.
+The

-disabled.
-The categories and their associated codes are listed
+categories and their associated codes are listed in section

-disables all warnings, and ".warn 1" disables all warnings
+warnings, and ".warn 1" disables all warnings except those

-except those about missing glyphs.
-If no argument is given, all
+about missing glyphs.
+If no argument is given, all warning

 Evaluate the conditional expression cond-expr, and repeatedly

-execute anything unless and until cond-expr evaluates false.
+execute input unless and until cond-expr evaluates false.

-troff treats the body of a while request similarly to that of a
+GNU troff treats the body of a "while" request similarly to

-de request (albeit one not read in copy mode), but stores it
+that of a de request (albeit one not read in copy mode), but

-under an internal name and deletes it when the loop finishes.
+stores it under an internal name and deletes it when the loop

-The operation of a macro containing a while request can slow
+finishes.
+The operation of a macro containing a "while"

-significantly if the while body is large.
-Each time the macro
+request can slow significantly if its body is large.
+Each time

-recursion levels is 1,000 or somewhat less (because things other
+1,000 or somewhat less (because things other than macro calls

-than macro calls can be on the input stack).
-You can disable
+can be on the input stack).
+You can disable this protective

-this protective measure, or raise the limit, by setting the
+measure, or alter the limit, by setting the slimit register.

 brace must end an input line.

-The break and continue requests alter a while loop's flow of
+The "break" and "continue" requests alter a "while" loop's flow

 .writem stream name